Hellenic Navy: Frigates

 Modernization of six frigates was completed in 2010.
 The intention for the Hydra-class vessels was, as of February 2015, to be modernised with a €400 million upgrade that would extend their operational life to 2035.
 These plans became a priority for the Navy in 2020, amidst rising tensions with Turkey over delimitation of maritime zones in the Eastern Mediterranean.
 Greece also negotiated the acquisition of four new frigates from the United States to replace older Ellis and proposed to the US a wider package of upgrades and future co-production opportunities involving the frigate, currently being developed for the US Navy.
 The final decision on the type and origin of the new frigates was scheduled to be made in 2021, after examining closely all available proposals from a list of other countries, apart from the US.
 France, Germany, the Netherlands and the United Kingdom also participated in the selection process.
 Finally, in September 2021 the decision for the future of the HN frigate fleet was announced, including gradual replacement of the Elli class with the French-built Belharra Hellenique (Frégate de défense et d'intervention - FDI)-class warships, officially constituting the Navy’s new Kimon class, and modernisation of the Hydra class in a €5 billion deal that initially extends up to 2026.

 Since 2022, three frigates of the Kimon class have been under construction in France by Naval Group.
 These are HS Kimon (F-601), HS Nearchos (F-602) and HS Formion (F-603).
-Delivery of HS Kimon (F-601) is scheduled for early 2025 and the rest are to follow over the succeeding months.
+HS Kimon (F-601) was officially delivered in December 2025 and the rest are to follow over the succeeding months.
 Greece has a contracted option for a fourth ship to be included in the initial production line, if it so chooses.

 The frigate HS Psara carries three reliquaries permanently on its onboard historical exhibition.
 Two contain the taxidermic hearts of Greek War of Independence heroes Admiral Konstantinos Kanaris and Admiral Andreas Miaoulis and one reliquary contains the remains of heroine Rear Admiral (posthumous) Laskarina Bouboulina.
 The frigate's exhibition can be visited when the ship opens to the public during National Holidays and celebrations.

 In January 2024, Defence Minister Nikolaos Dendias announced a proposal to manufacture seven Constellation-class frigates in Greece.

 In April 2025, the Ministry of Defense announced plans to purchase two FREMM multipurpose frigates as part of the 2030 Armed Forces modernization program.